Qumulo/getting-started-guide/hardware-guide/hpe-apollo-4200-gen10-plus/creating-configuring-cluster.md

 ---
-title: "Getting Started with Qumulo on HPE Apollo 4200 Gen10 Plus"
+title: "Creating and Configuring a Qumulo Cluster with HPE Apollo 4200 Gen10 Plus Nodes"
 summary: "This section explains how to prepare HPE Apollo 4200 Gen10 Plus nodes for creating a Qumulo cluster.
 This guide is for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware."
+permalink: /hardware-guide/hpe-apollo-4200-gen10-plus/creating-configuring-cluster.html
+redirect_from:
-permalink: /hardware-guide/hpe-apollo-4200-gen10-plus/getting-started.html
+  - /hardware-guide/hpe-apollo-4200-gen10-plus/getting-started.html
 sidebar: hardware_guide_sidebar
 ---